ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Scheduling.md

 2. If a job uses up its allotment while running, its priority is reduced.
 3. If a job gives up the CPU (like I/O operations) before allotment is up, it stays at the same priority level.

-The first major problem is **starvation**, where too many interactive
+The first major problem is **starvation**, where too many interactive jobs will consume the